 For liquids, leave cap slightly OPEN for effective steam penetration during autoclaving and to prevent pressurization of the container and spills inside the autoclave.

-Leave bag OPEN for effective steam penetration during autoclaving.
+Leave the bag OPEN for effective steam penetration during autoclaving.

 Place waste bag in a secondary autoclave-proof container and run waste cycle (121°C, 15 psi, 60 minutes).